Top 8 Best Vacuums for Pet Hair – Apr. 2018 (Includes Complete Buyer’s Guide)

 One big advantage the Dynamic U1 does have over its competitors, including the Dyson, is that it’s extremely quiet – which can be important to those with skittish pets.

-The operation of this machine is as convenient as you’d expect from a Miele product; its cool “swivel neck” technology lets you steer the machine just by twisting your wrist, and there’s also the ability to lower the body of the vacuum to the floor to get all the way under furniture.
+The operation of this machine is as convenient as you’d expect from a Miele product; its cool “swivel neck” technology lets you steer the machine just by twisting your wrist, and the body of the vacuum can be lowered down to the floor to get all the way under furniture.
 A handheld turbo brush comes with this model.
 One more plus: the always-solid Miele construction and engineering.

 The Miele U1 is expensive but a nice machine.
 Whether the price is justifiable depends on whether you feel the brand name and cool features are worth it to you.